alexyin2/Decision-Tree/README.md

 4. Second, This algorithm __*restricts that each tree node can only have 0(leaf) or 2 children*__.
 ***

-## Detail steps of running Algorithms
+## Detail steps of running the algorithms
 1. First, sort X's for current column in order, sort Y in the corresponding way.
 2. Second, find all the boundaries points where Y changes from one value to another.
 3. Third, calculate information gain when spliting at each boundaries.